virag-ky/To-Do-List/README.md

 # To-Do-List

 > A simple to-do-list project with basic styling.
-The user will be able to add/remove/check from the list.
+The user can add a task, delete a task, edit a task and delete all completed tasks.
+> The data gets stored in the local storage.

 ## Built With